pulp/pulp_installer/roles/pulp_repos/README.md

 Role to enable repositories needed to install pulp.
 It can be disabled if user already have the repositories enabled.

+It is automatically called by the `pulp_common` role.

     This role is meant to be called by `include_role` with specific variable.

 Requirements